Ksuxoo/rsschool-cv/cv.md

 ### Personal skills
 * responsibility, systematic approach to solving problems
-* flexibility, great appetite to learning and quick digestion of new information
+* flexibility, great appetite for learning and quick digestion of new information
 * sociability, good interpersonal skills
 * analytical thinking
 * attention to detail